ssmubc/Empathetic-Communication/README.md

 1. `/cdk`: Contains the deployment code for the app's AWS infrastructure
     - `/bin`: Contains the instantiation of CDK stack
     - `/data_ingestion`: Contains the code required for the Data Ingestion step in retrieval-augmented generation.
-This folder is used by a Lambda function that runs a container which updates the vectorstore for a course when files are uploaded or deleted.
+This folder is used by a Lambda function that runs a container which updates the vectorstore for a simulation group when files are uploaded or deleted.
     - `/lambda`: Contains the lambda functions for the project
     - `/layers`: Contains the required layers for lambda functions
     - `/lib`: Contains the deployment code for all infrastructure stacks